niklaspfeffer/niklaspfeffer/README.md

 - Hi, I’m @niklaspfeffer
-- Geodesy and Geoinformatics Student at KIT
+- Geodesy and Geoinformatics student at KIT
 - I’m interested in GIS, Remote Sensing, and just programming
 - I’m currently learning Python, Javascript and web-GIS